lbagic/web.client.js/docs/overview.md

 ## Utils

-A collection of useful utilities for tackling common problems.
+A collection of javascript utilities for tackling common problems.

 Notable mentions: